 Easy Chocolate Mousse

 - 250 g dark chocolate roughly chopped

 - Heat half of the cream (250mls) in a small saucepan over medium-high heat until bubbles begin to form around the edges.

 - Place the chopped chocolate into a heatproof bowl.
 When the cream is heated, pour it over the chocolate and add the vanilla.
 Leave to melt for a minute, then stir with a whisk until all of the chocolate is melted and the mixture is smooth and well combined.

 - Whisk in the remaining 250ml of cream.
 Adding this cold cream helps to cool the mixture down faster.

 - Taste the mixture, and if the chocolate is a little too bitter you can add some caster or icing (confectioner’s) sugar until it’s as sweet as you want it.

-- Whip the chocolate cream with an electric hand mixer until stiff peaks form.
-It won’t take very long.
-Pipe or spoon into glasses or small bowls.
-You can serve it immediately or store in the fridge for several days.
+- Whip the chocolate cream with an electric hand mixer just until stiff peaks form.
+It won’t take very long, be careful not to overwhip it.

 - Pipe or spoon the mousse into glasses or small bowls.
 You can serve it immediately for a softer, smoother mousse, or chill for an hour or two for a fluffier mousse.

 - Store, covered, in the fridge for several days.